-A beautiful and majestic shrine with approximately 300 cherry trees and a red torii gate
+A beautiful shrine with nearly 300 cherry blossom trees and striking red torii gate

-The shrine was founded in 705 to enshrine tutelary deity for the present location.
-When Mt.
-Fuji had a great eruption in 807, the emperor of the time ordered to dispatch imperial envoy to this shrine to perform fire-extinguishing ritual.
-In the Age of Civil Wars, when Nobutora Takeda, the father of a famous warlord Shingen Takeda, battled with the Hojo Family, he pitched a camp in Mt.
-Arakura, a precinct of this shrine, prayed for and won the victory.
+The shrine was founded in 705 to enshrine the deity of the site.
+Following the great eruption of Mt.
+Fuji in 807, the emperor dispatched an imperial envoy to this shrine to perform a ritual to halt the eruption.
+It is said that during the Warring States Period, when Takeda Nobutora, the father of a famous warlord Takeda Shingen, battled with the Hojo Family, he set up camp here, prayed for victory, and won the battle.
 He then dedicated his sword to this shrine.

 |Address||〒403-0031 山梨県富士吉田市浅間2-4-1（2-4-1, Asama, Fujiyoshida, Yamanashi）|

 |Transport||Public transport: It is approx. 10 minutes on foot from Shimoyoshida Sta. on the Fujikyuko Line.|